The Best Breastfeeding Books

-My decision to breastfeed my son was made without much thought or research.
+I made the decision to breastfeed my son without much thought or research.

 When my son was born, I was in for a rude awakening.
-Fortunately, I easily found books (thanks to Amazon and my local library) and breastfeeding support groups that would help us to succeed at breastfeeding.
+Fortunately, I found helpful books and breastfeeding support groups that would help us to succeed at breastfeeding.
 These valuable resources changed my views about breastfeeding and other parenting topics, as well.

 I’d quickly learn that breastfeeding wasn’t simply “latch and go” and “natural” doesn’t mean easy.